 If circumstances are foreseen, every effort should be made to submit your request for an assignment extension or examination deferral by the 5th working day after the end of the add/drop period or the earliest opportunity thereafter.

-Registering with SASS – Academic Accommodations
+Registering with the Academic Accommodations Service

 Who should register?